 AP tests are scored from 1 to 5, (1 meaning that your test results do not show you are capable of completing introductory college-level coursework and 5 meaning that you are highly qualified).
 This score is based on both your multiple-choice and written answers.
 Typically, you need to score at least a 3 (qualified) to earn any college credit, but each college has a different policy about the specific AP scores it will accept for credit in each subject.
-For example, the University of Texas at Austin will provide 3 credits to students who score at least a 4 on the AP Art History test, but the University of Wisconsin-Madison will award 3 credits to students who earn at least a 3 on the same test.
+For example, St. Olaf College will provide 1 credit to students who score at least a 4 on the AP Art History test, but the University of Wisconsin-Madison will award 3 credits to students who earn at least a 3 on the same test.
 Check out your prospective institution’s policy here and confirm the results with information provided on your institution’s admissions website.

 How do I send scores to my prospective institutions?